shlomota/MeloDetective/README.md

     - The MIDI file is split into overlapping chunks to facilitate detailed analysis.
 Each chunk is normalized to make it key-agnostic, allowing for more robust matching.

 4. **Find Matches with DTW**:
-    - **Dynamic Time Warping (DTW)**: CarleBot uses DTW to compare the query MIDI chunks with the reference library.
+    - **Dynamic Time Warping (DTW)**: CarleBot uses and adaptation DTW to compare the query MIDI chunks with the reference library.
 DTW is an algorithm used to measure similarity between two time series sequences, which can vary in speed.
 This makes it ideal for matching melodies that might have tempo variations.

 ## High-Level View